Atinos31/Blog-it/README.md

 * I would like to find out what the site is about
 * i would like to explore blogposts written by other bloggers without registering
 * I would like to easily register
-* I would like to be able to add my profile details
+* I would like to be able to add my profile details ie username

 #### Existing User